Roger: Your smile reminded me of...

 A character with a deceased Love Interest

-runs into someone who causes a Flashback Echo
+or failed romance runs into someone who causes a Flashback Echo

 of his/her former love.
 The character will often look startled, then say "Sorry, for a moment you reminded me of someone I once knew".
 The two easily form a connection, foreshadowing a possible future relationship